grosser/ruco/Readme.md

 TODO
 =====
+ - try to use complete file coloring as removed in 26d6da4
  - javascript syntax parsing is slow and often causes syntax-timeouts
  - some languages are still not mapped correctly to their syntax file [languages](https://github.com/grosser/language_sniffer/blob/master/lib/language_sniffer/languages.yml) <->